 Wavelock Advanced Technology Co. v.
 Textron Innovations Inc.

 (U.S. Patent Trial & Appeal Board).
-Lead team representing Wavelock in inter partes review of the validity of U.S. Patent No. 6,455,138 directed to metallized composites useful as substitutes for chrome trim on automobiles.
+Lead team representing Wavelock in successful inter partes review of the validity of U.S. Patent No. 6,455,138 directed to metallized composites useful as substitutes for chrome trim on automobiles.

 Zond, Inc. v.
 Fujitsu Ltd., et al.